-Tyree Guyton is an urban environmental artist who, since 1986, has been leading an urban arts movement in Detroit in and around Heidelberg Street in the city’s East End.
-Over almost three decades, the neighbourhood has been colourfully transformed into an indoor/outdoor art gallery.
+Urban environmental artist Tyree Guyton has been leading an urban art movement in Detroit since 1986, in and around Heidelberg Street in the city’s East End.
+Over many years the neighbourhood has been colourfully transformed into an indoor/outdoor art gallery.
 Guyton was inspired by his grandfather, Sam Mackey, to pick up a paintbrush and use it around his family home.
 The product was a multi-coloured polka dot rendering of the exterior.

 In what became the Heidelberg Project, Guyton worked with other artists such as Ernie Warrick, Tim Burke and local school children painting more buildings and creating sculptures from found and recycled objects in the surrounding vacant lots.
-Toys, shoes, clocks and more, collected and curated.
-Rich and funky, sometimes junky, stories crafted within a real, living canvass that have inspired creative thinking and actions on urban blight.
+Toys, shoes, clocks and more are collected and curated.
+Rich and funky, sometimes junky, stories crafted within a real, living canvas that have inspired creative thinking and actions on urban blight.